squinkylabs/SquinkyVCV/docs/sq.md

 ## About clocking and playback

+Always keep the following in mind:

+* The Clock Rate control only controls playback.
+* The "grid" is merely a graphic overlay drawn on top of the edit window.
+It has no effect on playback ever.
+* If "snap to grid" is enabled, some note editing operations will quantize to the grid, but it will still have no effect at all at playback time.

 At the moment, there is a choice of internal clock or external.
 In most every case you will want to use an external clock. *Clocked* from Impromptu Modular is a good choice.
 Connect the clock, run and reset between Seq++ and Clocked.

 Set Seq++'s clock rate to match the *Ratio* in clocked.
-So if Clocked is set for X 4, set Seq++ to Sixteenth.
-In the future there will be more clock choices in Seq++, and perhaps labeled more conveniently.
+So if Clocked is set for X4, set Seq++ to *x4 1/16".

-For DAW workflows, or other times when you want fine timing, use as fine a clock resolution as possible (In future - support Clocked X 64).
+For DAW workflows, or other times when you want fine timing, use as fine a clock resolution as possible (Clocked X 64).
 To intentionally coarsely quantize Seq++, use a less fine clock.

 When Seq++ quantizes during playback, it should quantize "correctly" - i.e. it should quantize to the **nearest** clock.
 Both the start time and duration will be quantized.

 If two notes of the same pitch "touch" each other, such that the end of one note is at the same time as the start of the next, Seq++ will re-trigger the note by bringing the gate low for a millisecond.
 Note that with quantization it is very common for two notes to touch this way.

 If the sequence is set for monophonic, then is should play a proper legato if the notes fully overlap (the second one starts after the first one ends).
-But remember that quantization may erase this overlap, causing the retrigger to kick in.
+But remember that quantization may erase this overlap, causing the re-trigger to kick in.

 If there are more simultaneous notes being played than may be accommodated by the polyphony setting, then voices will get "stolen" and re-assigned to play the new notes.
 At the moment it uses a variation on "last note" assignment.
 If there is already a voice playing the new pitch, that voice will be stolen.
 Then any currently idle voice will be used, then the first voice will be used.
 This will be made more sophisticated in the future.